Lal Chowk: 1993 Lal Chowk fire

 In 1993, there was an arson attack on the main commercial centre of downtown Srinagar.
 The fire was alleged to have been started by a crowd incited by separatist militants.
-The civilians and police officials interviewed by Human Rights Watch and other international organizations alleged that the Indian Border Security Force (BSF) set fire to the locality, apparently in retaliation to the burning of an abandoned BSF building by local residents.
+The civilians and police officials interviewed by Human Rights Watch and other international organizations alleged that the Indian Border Security Force (BSF) set fire to the locality, apparently in retaliation for the burning of an abandoned BSF building by the residents.
 Over 125 Kashmiri civilians were killed in the incident.

 2011 Republic Day

-In 2011, the Bharatiya Janata Yuva Morcha (BJYM), youth wing of the Bharatiya Janata Party (BJP), announced its plan to start a march called "Ektha Yatra" from Kolkata, West Bengal to Srinagar.
-The purpose of the march was to "unite Indians" on the Kashmir issue and challenge pro-Pakistan separatists by hoisting the flag of India atop the tower in Lal Chowk on 26 January 2011—India's Republic Day.
-This move was reportedly intended to serve as a response to Kashmiri insurgents, who had earlier hoisted the flag of Pakistan at the same place.
+In 2011, the Bharatiya Janata Yuva Morcha (BJYM), the youth wing of the Bharatiya Janata Party (BJP), announced its plan to start a march called Ektha Yatra from Kolkata, West Bengal, to Srinagar.
+The purpose of the march was to unite Indians on the Kashmir issue and challenge pro-Pakistan separatists by hoisting the flag of India atop the tower in Lal Chowk on 26 January 2011—India's Republic Day.
+This move was reportedly intended to serve as a response to Kashmiri insurgents.
 The march was opposed by the Indian National Congress and the Jammu and Kashmir National Conference, who were fearful that it might fuel further unrest in Muslim-majority Kashmir.

 Following the announcement by the BJYM, the central government took various countermeasures to stop the planned march.
 Trains carrying BJYM members to Srinagar were stopped and sent back to their locations of departure.
-While the majority of BJYM members failed to reach the Kashmir Valley, top BJP leaders, namely Sushma Swaraj and Arun Jaitley, continued to lead the march until they were stopped while attempting to enter Jammu & Kashmir from Indian Punjab via a bridge crossing the Ravi River on 25 January 2011.
+While the majority of BJYM members failed to reach the Kashmir Valley, top BJP leaders, namely Sushma Swaraj and Arun Jaitley, continued to lead the march until they were stopped while attempting to enter Jammu & Kashmir from Punjab via a bridge crossing the Ravi River on 25 January 2011.
 All BJP members in the rally were subsequently arrested and kept in custody in the city of Jammu until the end of formalities on Republic Day.

-Indian security forces were instructed to heavily cordon Lal Chowk on Republic Day.
+Indian security forces were instructed to heavily cordon off Lal Chowk on Republic Day.
 However, some BJP activists reached Srinagar and hoisted the Indian flag near the city square, although they failed to reach their intended destination on top of the clock tower.

 Sushma Swaraj, upon her arrest by security forces, said: "Why are we being arrested?
 We were marching peacefully.
-Those who burn the national flag are being provided security while those holding the national flag are being stopped."
-Arun Jaitley said: "For the first time after independence, hoisting national tricolour has become illegal in our country."
+Those who burn the national flag are being provided security, while those holding the national flag are being stopped."
+Arun Jaitley said, "For the first time after independence, hoisting the national tricolour has become illegal in our country."